 Watch this video to visit some farms and see how milk-fed veal calves are raised today.

 What is veal?
 Veal is a nutritious and nutrient-rich meat that is produced from the male offspring of dairy cows.
 Dairy cows give birth once a year in order to continue producing milk.
 While female calves grow up to serve as cows in the milking herd, male (bull) calves are either sold to veal farmers or beef farmers.
-Milk-fed veal calves where they may be are raised for 6 months and weigh about 500 pounds when marketed as veal.
-Other farmers and ranchers raise calves can also be fed to approximately 1200 pounds and marketed them as beef.
+Milk-fed veal calves are raised for 6 months and weigh about 500 pounds when marketed as veal.
+Other farmers and ranchers raise calves to approximately 1200 pounds and marketed them as beef.

 When veal farming came to the U.S in the mid-1900s from Europe, their system of confinement and an all-milk diet was thought to be the best approach for creating tender, white meat.
 Today, veal farmers are doing things very differently.
 Calves are raised in group-pens without tethers, and their diets of milk and grain are rich in iron and other nutrients.
 The internationally recognized Five Freedoms of Animal Wellbeing help guide U.S. veal farmers in raising veal today.
 These principles ensure animals have appropriate space, lighting, air quality, food and water.